Home

 • Resourcefulness

-We can take its cue by being the same way: Resourceful and wise with the resources we have at hand.
+We can take a cue from vulture meaning by being conscious and wise about the resources we have at hand.
 Rather than working hard, we can open our senses to the opportunities already available to us.
 The vulture does not hunt, it seizes the resources available to it.

 Of course, this calls for a fair amount of flexibility and perception.
 The vulture is all about higher awareness.
 Those who are called to this bird are equally perceptive - maybe even coming into a time of higher awareness.